Best Cappuccino Makers of 2020: Our Top 5 Choices (for home use)

 This nifty little machine has a high-pressure pump that helps maintain consistency, while the simple setup provides both brewing convenience and a frothing wand, enabling you to whip up a cappuccino in no time.

-#2.
-The Mr. Coffee Cafe Barista Espresso and Cappuccino Maker
+2. Mr. Coffee Cafe Barista Espresso And Cappuccino Maker – Froths Milk For You

 This is a small machine, too, coming in at just over a foot in height, so it should fit on your counter without any overhead issues.

 Read our Mr. Coffee Cafe Barista review.

 3. Gaggia Classic Pro Semi-Automatic Espresso Maker – For Intermediate Brewers

 Best suited for: Those who want to begin developing their barista skills, but who aren’t quite ready to dive into a more advanced machine.

 - A good first step for budding home baristas

 - Iconic brand in the coffee community